zamm-dev/dev-notes/zamm-notes/tauri.md

     }
 ```

 Note that we reset the current directory as soon as the request is made.
 This is to ensure that test failures don't prevent the current directory from being reset, since Rust doesn't have any `finally` blocks.
-The actual requests shouldn't fail because they should be designed to return `Err` in case of failure.
+The actual requests shouldn't fail because they should be designed to return `Err` in case of failure -- but if they do because the `make_request` test code fails, then a stackoverflow appears to occur.

 Now, we can edit `src-tauri\src\commands\keys\set.rs` to greatly simplify our request function: